Carnival World, Book One, Chapters 49-51

 Bard sat down his coffee cup, “If you don’t mind, I have a clarification question, Commander Zales.”

-Zales ran a hand through his white spiky hair, with its fine and tapered look, often called a “high and tight” crew cut.
 He rolled his eyes and quipped, “A clarification question is fine as long as you don’t do your usual Bard routine, to keep us in protracted suspense.
 One or two of the other fine people present may have their curiosity baited, but it will just make me cranky.”

 “Right to the point then,” offered Bard.
 “I have never been on top of Snake Temple Butte, but I have seen it from a distance.

 If it is the same one, it is just flat and empty.
 It looks like there about two dozen broken Grecian style columns, equidistantly spaced around the flat temple floor above a hill formed around and old petrified tree stump.
 There aren’t any stairs or toeholds to get up there.
 And it must be almost a mile around it from top to base and quite steep.
 We won’t be hiking up there.
 And once we are there, we aren’t getting down without climbing gear and safety harnesses.
-How are we getting their and then leaving?”
+How are we getting there and then leaving?”

 “No hiking or climbing Bard.
 We’ve got that taken care of and will detail our plan later in the briefing.”
 Zales concluded, “I am ready for your questions now, Bard.”

 Bard nodded, “How do I unpack this?
 Just in case we run into Cryptids, I plan on equipping my team with double quivers of copper alloy bow arrows and cross bow quarrels to negate the Cryptids super-charged regeneration abilities.
 Your Rangers should bring extra rounds of their copper alloy bullets.
-Your new mercury rounds, in my opinion, will work like the standard and hollow points, and standard shot gun slugs, worked on that toxic-blooded, clown-faced giant, in the White Dwarf Mission.
-The mercury rounds will, indeed, blow holes bigger than the hollow points, but heal almost instantly.
-Probably a few seconds longer.
-Not much.
-It is not just quick physical regeneration, but one augmented with supernatural healing unless blocked by copper and/or meter ore contact.”

 “Duly noted Bard.
 Continue,” remarked Zales crisply following an impatient hand gesture.